 5-leg parlay vig: ~30-35%

-The more legs, the more you're paying.
+The more legs you add, the more you're paying.

 What About Same-Game Parlays (SGPs)?